Six convicted over notorious Indian gang rape

 The six Hindu men were due to be sentenced later, prosecution lawyer Mubeen Farooqui told reporters outside the court in Pathankot, in Punjab state.

-They face the death penalty with a minimum of life imprisonment.
+They face the death penalty, with a minimum sentence of life imprisonment.
 A seventh man was acquitted while an eighth person, who was underage, faces a separate trial.

 The case sparked two days of violent protests in Jammu and demonstrations in several other places across India, including in New Delhi, Mumbai and Bangalore.